Create a tactical Overview that seperates between important and unimportant Problems

 When "admin a" looks at "hostgroup b" he knows he only needs to react if a problem there persists for a longer period of time.
 If "admin b" is already working on the issue, he acknowledges the problem (or sets a downtime).
 By doing this "admin a" automatically gets informed that no action is required from his side.

-#1 Updated by b@fh almost 5 years ago
+#1 Updated by b@fh about 5 years ago

 - File hostgroups.jpg added